 - The practice appeared clean and well maintained. - The practice had infection control procedures which reflected published guidance, however some improvements were required. - Staff knew how to deal with emergencies.
-Appropriate medicines and life-saving equipment were available, but there were some gaps in the equipment maintained. - The practice had systems to help them manage risk. - The practice had suitable safeguarding processes and staff knew their responsibilities for safeguarding adults and children. - The practice had thorough staff recruitment procedures. - The clinical staff provided patients' care and treatment in line with current guidelines. - Staff treated patients with dignity and respect and took care to protect their privacy and personal information. - The practice was providing preventive care and supporting patients to ensure better oral health.
+Appropriate medicines and life-saving equipment were available, but there were some gaps in the equipment maintained. - The practice had systems to help them manage risk. - The practice had suitable safeguarding processes and staff knew their responsibilities for safeguarding adults and children. - The practice had thorough staff recruitment procedures. - The clinical staff provided patients' care and treatment in line with current guidelines. - Staff treated patients with dignity and respect and took care to protect their privacy and personal information.

-- The appointment system met patients' needs. - The practice had effective leadership and a culture of continuous improvement. - Staff felt involved and supported and worked well as a - The practice asked staff and patients for feedback about the services they provided. - The practice dealt with complaints positively and efficiently. - The practice had suitable information governance arrangements.
+- The practice was providing preventive care and supporting patients to ensure better oral health. - The appointment system met patients' needs. - The practice had effective leadership and a culture of continuous improvement. - Staff felt involved and supported and worked well as a team - The practice asked staff and patients for feedback about the services they provided. - The practice dealt with complaints positively and efficiently. - The practice had suitable information governance arrangements. - The practice carried out conscious sedation for patients who would benefit.
+We found gaps in staff training and proper maintenance of records related to the procedures.
+These were brought to the attention of the provider.
+Following the inspection the provider made the decision to stop carrying out dental procedures using conscious sedation at the practice until the appropriate arrangements were in place.